 17. For it is better to suffer, if it be the will of God, for doing good than for doing evil.

-18. Christ also suffered, once for all for sins, a righteous man for the unrighteous, that he might bring you to God, put to death in the flesh but made alive in the Spirit,
+18. Christ also suffered for sins once for all, a righteous man for the unrighteous, that he might bring you to God, put to death in the flesh but made alive by the Spirit,

 19.by the which he also went and preached to the spirits in prison,

 20.who once were unbelieving, when in the days of Noah the long-suffering of God waited while the ark was being prepared, in which a few, that is, eight souls, were saved by water,

-21.corresponding to which, baptism now also saves us (not a removal of dirt from the flesh, but an appeal to God from a good conscience), by the resurrection of Jesus Christ,
+21.corresponding to which, baptism now also saves us (not a removal of dirt from the body, but an appeal to God from a good conscience), by the resurrection of Jesus Christ,

 22.who is at the right-hand of God, having gone into heaven, angels and authorities and powers being made subject to him.

 ¶1.
 And so, since Christ suffered for us in the flesh, arm yourselves with the same mind, for he who has suffered in the flesh has ceased from sin,

-2.so as to live the remaining time in the flesh no longer according to the lusts of men, but according to the will of God.
+2.so as to live the remaining time in the flesh no longer according to the desires of men, but according to the will of God.

-3. The time of our life that is past is sufficient for us to have done the will of the Gentiles, walking in licentiousness, lusts, drunkenness, banquetings, carousings, and lewd worship of idols,
+3. The time that is past is sufficient for us to have done the will of the Gentiles, walking in licentiousness, lusts, drunkenness, banquetings, carousings, and lewd worship of idols,

 4.concerning which they think it strange that you do not run with them to the same excess of debauchery, speaking evil of you,

 5.who shall give an account to him who is ready to judge the living and the dead.

 6. This is why the gospel was also preached to the dead, so that having been condemned by men in the flesh, they might live by God in the Spirit.

 ¶7.
-But the end of all things is at hand; therefore, be sensible and sober-minded in your prayers,
+But the end of all things is at hand; therefore, be sensible and sober-minded for the sake of your prayers,